 I am a new principal of a school which was previously enrolled, how do I log on?

 Log on information is assigned to the Head of School/Principal and does not change.
-If there is a change in leadership at a previously enrolled school, and the log on information has not been transferred to the new administrator, information can be obtained by contacting the administrative staff at the Catholic High School Honor Roll HonorRoll@CardinalNewmanSociety.org.
+If there is a change in leadership at a previously enrolled school, and the log on information has not been transferred to the new administrator, information can be obtained by contacting the administrative staff of the Catholic High School Honor Roll at HonorRoll@CardinalNewmanSociety.org.

 Where can I locate good resources to help me improve the Catholic identity of my school?